Health Benefits of Buttermilk for Gut Health

 What says Ayurveda

 In Ayurveda, buttermilk (takra) is considered a medicinal beverage with remarkable advantages for digestive health.
 It is considered light, easily digestible, and a natural cure for regulating digestive fire (Agni).
-Ayurveda categorizes it as tridosha, indicating its capacity to equilibrate all three doshas—Vata, Pitta, and Kapha—when cooked correctly.
-Buttermilk is frequently advised for ailments such as indigestion, bloating, and diarrhea, as it fortifies the gastrointestinal tract, diminishes toxins (ama), and encourages regular bowel movements.
-When infused with herbs such as cumin, ginger, or coriander, its therapeutic qualities are amplified, rendering it a vital component of Ayurvedic diets.
+Ayurveda categorises it as tridosha, indicating its capacity to equilibrate all three doshas—Vata, Pitta, and Kapha—when cooked correctly.
+Buttermilk is often recommended for conditions such as indigestion, bloating, and diarrhea, as it strengthens the gastrointestinal tract, reduces toxins (ama), and promotes regular bowel movements.
+When infused with herbs such as cumin, ginger, or coriander, its therapeutic properties are enhanced, making it a vital component of Ayurvedic diets.

 Health Benefits and Nutritional Value of Buttermilk for Gut Health